Contact Us

 Understanding the Impact on International Shipping and E-commerce

-What's Changing?
 The de minimis exemption is being suspended globally, effective August 29, 2025.
+This change is based on a presidential executive order, which you can read here for full details.
 This means that most shipments previously entering the U.S. duty-free will now be subject to full tariffs, taxes, and new documentation requirements.

 - August 29, 2025: The global suspension of the de minimis exemption takes effect.

-- 6-Month Grace Period (for postal shipments): International postal shipments will have a temporary grace period, using simplified, flat-rate tariffs based on the country of origin.
+- 6-Month Grace Period (for postal shipments): International postal shipments will have a temporary grace period, using simplified, flat-rate tariffs based on the country of origin (ranging from $80-$200 per item, depending on country of origin).

 - July 1, 2027: The One Big Beautiful Bill Act (OBBBA) permanently repeals the de minimis exemption.